arackcheev/master/servicenodeSETUP.md

  * Note: to avoid crashes or failed trades, please edit your `xbridge.conf` to feature only and all the coins you wish to have on your service node

- * Paste the RPC usernames and passwords you created for each currency pair into the “Username” and “Password” fields.
+ * Paste the RPC usernames and passwords you created for each currency pair into the “Username” and “Password” fields

- * Paste the address of the "labelled receive address" you created for each currency pair.
+ * Paste the address of the "labelled receive address" you created for each currency pair

- * If the port is unknown on the currency pair you want, you will need to find the port the wallet is using on Localhost.
-Here is a working method to do so:

-    * Open Task Manager and go to the “details” tab
-    * Locate the relevant wallet and make a note of its PID.
-    * Run Command Prompt and type `netstat -ano | field “[PID]”.D]`
-    * Look for an entry like the following: `TCP	0.0.0.0:9332   0.0.0.0:0     LISTENING   	5336`

- * The number after the colons in the IP address is the port to use (here, “9332”).
-Type it into `xbridge.conf` at the `Port=` line.

- * Note: wallets open different ports to connect to peers over the internet, and other ports on localhost for various purposes.
-The port you are looking for is a four-digit number after either the zero address (0.0.0.0) or localhost (127.0.0.1).
-The other ports use five-digit numbers.

- * Note: there may be more than one port open for your coin.
-In such cases, try the first one, and if it doesn’t work, try the next one.
+ * Ensure the rest of the configuration matches [xbridge.conf](https://github.com/BlocknetDX/blocknet-docs/blob/master/xbridgeCONF.md) for each coin

  * Save the File (if you just edited the existing file, just click save, if you made a new file then click file, save as, and in the file name type: “xbridge.conf”).
     * Ensure the file is not “xbridgep2p.conf.txt”